mattangebert/git-learning/README.md

 -  e - manually edit the current hunk
 -  ? - print help

 (?)
 What are some potential traps/mistakes.
-Which things cant be "easily" partialy commited?
+Which things can't be "easily" partially committed?

 ### Exercise Conflicts
-Merge conflicts can accur when 2 different sources try to apply changes at the "same" place.
+Merge conflicts can occur when 2 different sources try to apply changes at the "same" place.
-Most commong merge conflics happen during:
+Most common merge conflicts happen during:
-- merge, pull, rebase, cherry pick, applying commits from other branch, reapplying a stash
+- merge, pull, rebase, cherry-pick, applying commits from other branch, reapplying a stash

-Most of the time git can resolve them by it self.
+Most of the time git can resolve them by itself.
 If not Git will tell you.

-If Git cant resolve the conflicts by itself we have following to options
+If Git can't resolve the conflicts by itself we have following to options
-- Resovel the conflict(s)
+- Resolve the conflict(s)
-- Abort or undo the action that cause the conflict(s) (i) Usuall with --abort option e.g ``git merge --abort``
+- Abort or undo the action that cause the conflict(s) (i) Usually with --abort option e.g ``git merge --abort``

 Conflicts are surrounded by <<<<<<< and >>>>>>> .
 And the 2 different changes seperated by =======

-In the folder Exercise_03 theres a index file with a list in it.
+In the folder Exercise_03 there's an index file with a list in it.
 - Add and Change at least 1 Item (!)
-DONT add/commit
+DON'T add/commit
 - Stash your changes ``git stash``
 - Checkout the branch Exercise_03 ``git checkout Exercise_03``
 - Reapply your changes ``git stash pop``